z5476t4508/sumber2020_AI-MS/README.md

 # sumber2020_AI-MS
-For course AI and molecular science.
+For course “AI and molecular science”.